build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ```

-To validate the IoT domain configuration we can navigate to IoT Core console and check the configuration under settings.
-Validate that the domain configuration looks like the images below.
+To validate the IoT domain configuration, we can navigate to IoT Core console and check the configuration under settings.
+The domain configuration should look like the images below.

 ![Image showing the IoT Core domain configuration.](images/iot-core-validate-domain-config.png)

 ![Image showing the IoT Core domain configuration details.](images/iot-core-validate-domain-config-details.png)

-With the endpoint configured we can move to the next step, activating just in time registration.
+With the endpoint configured, we can move to the next step, activating just in time registration.

 ## Activate Just In Time Registration

-The first time a device connects to IoT Core with a certificated signed by our Intermediate CA, the certificate from the device will be registered in IoT Core.
+The first time a device connects to IoT Core with a certificate signed by our Intermediate CA, the certificate from the device will be registered in IoT Core.
 This way we can manufacture our devices, bundle them with certificates but not have them registered in IoT Core.
 The device will receive an immediate disconnect and then need to reconnect.
-There need to be some form of wait logic in the device, to allow for the cloud to activate the device in IoT Core, before reconnecting.
-We can add our own validation in this activation step, making sure the device is who it claim to be.
+There needs to be some form of wait logic in the device to allow for the cloud to activate the device in IoT Core before reconnecting.
+We can add our own validation in this activation step, making sure the device is who it claims to be.

-We need to run these steps in both regions, the reason for that is that our devices will connect using the configured DNS `iot.example.com` and will connect to the closest Region.
+We need to run these steps in both regions, because our devices will connect using the configured DNS `iot.example.com` and will connect to the closest Region.

 1. Register our CA certificate in IoT core and turn on auto-registration.
-2. Create a IoT Core Rule that will invoke an AWS StepFunction to carry out our activation logic.
+2. Create an IoT Core Rule that will invoke an AWS StepFunction to carry out our activation logic.
 3. Replicate our device to the second Region.
 This step will use an event-driven architecture and react when our device is registered in the primary Region.

 To register the CA certificate, we use the `CLI` to do so.
 We'll register the certificate in `SNI_ONLY` mode.
 This way the same CA can be registered in several accounts and regions.